 Internet access is coordinated through a complex association of government agencies and regional and state networks.
-In addition, the smooth operation of the network relies upon the proper conduct of the end users who must adhere to NAU's guidelines.
+In addition, the smooth operation of the network relies upon the proper conduct of the end users who must adhere to strict guidelines.
+The guidelines provided here are designed to make students, faculty, and staff aware of the responsibilities they are about to acquire.
+In general, this requires efficient, ethical and legal utilization of the network resources.

-If a NAU user violates any of these provisions, his/her account may be terminated, and future access could be denied.
+If an NAU user violates any of these provisions, his/her account may be terminated, and future access could be denied.
 Depending upon the severity of the situation, abuse of NAU's e-mail, network, or Internet systems may also result in disciplinary action including suspension from the university.